 In certain circumstances an employer may be required to obtain a Labour Market Impact Assessment (LMIA) to support a work permit application, or to supply a foreign national with an official job offer to support a permanent residency application.
 Read below to learn more about the various pathways and procedures for hiring foreign nationals to work in Canada.

 The Temporary Foreign Worker Program (TFWP) encompasses an array of smaller immigration programs enabling foreign workers to engage in temporary employment in Canada.
-All programs contained within TFWP require that employers have a received a positive Labour Market Impact Assessment (LMIA) before the foreign national may apply for a work permit.
+All programs contained within TFWP require that employers have received a positive Labour Market Impact Assessment (LMIA) before the foreign national may apply for a work permit.

 The International Mobility Program (IMP) refers to a collection of smaller programs enabling foreign nationals to engage in temporary employment in Canada.
 In contrast to the TFWP, all programs contained within IMP do not require a Labour Market Impact Assessment (LMIA).
 IMP encompasses a collection of LMIA-exempt programs as well as a range of programs enabling foreign nationals to obtain open work permits.